BEAN-Tastic/Bean-Tastic-CLI/README.md

 # BEAN-Tastic-Adventure
+(No Mac and Linux support)

 To play the game:
 - Download the latest release
 - Install the .exe
+- Create a shortcut
-- Navigate to your program files
+    - Navigate to the shortcut > click and run
+    - Go to the link displayed and login using GitHub
+    - Play game!

+- If you did not create a shortcut:
-- Find and open the bean-tastic-adventure folder
+    - Naviagte to where you installed the folder
-- Open the file in your terminal
+    - Open the folder
-- run the command .\bean-tastic-adventure.exe
+    - Open bean-tastic-adventure
+    - Go to the link displayed and login using GitHub
+    - Play game!